-Students who have previously attended another college or university and are enrolling at East Georgia State College for the first time.
-Students who are enrolled in other institutions are reminded that they may not disregard their records at these institutions.
-Failure to report previous college attendance is considered to be sufficient cause for cancellation of the student's registration and of any credits earned.
+Students who have previously attended another college or university and are enrolling at East Georgia State College for the first time are considered to be transfer students.
+Students who are enrolled in other institutions are reminded that they must report all previously earned credit and/or attempted college course work to EGSC during the admissions process.
+Failure to report previous college attendance is considered to be sufficient cause for cancellation of the student's admission and/or registration and may result in any credits earned being forfeited.